 NFB Heritage Group event 2018

-Following the success of the launch event earlier this year, a decision was made to run an annual NFB Heritage Group event to build upon, and report back on the progress made by the group, as well as wider developments from within the sector.
+Following the success of the launch event in 2017, a decision was made to run an annual NFB Heritage Group event to build upon and report back on the progress made by the group, as well as wider developments from within the sector.

 Membership of the NFB Heritage Group is provided as part of the NFB membership benefits package, but for more information, or to register your interest, please contact the NFB Business & Skills team on 03450 570 042.